ros-industrial/industrial_ci/doc/index.rst

 ++++++++++++++++++++++++++++++++++++++++++++++

 By adding `.$ROS_DISTRO` suffix to your `$ROSINSTALL_FILENAME` file, you can specify which file to use per your `$ROS_DISTRO`.
 So the syntax of the file name for this purpose is `$ROSINSTALL_FILENAME.$ROS_DISTRO`.
-For example, let's say you want to test multiple distros (indigo, jade) and you have `.travis.rosinstall` and `.travis.rosinstall.jade` files in your repo.
+For example, let's say you want to test multiple distros (indigo, kinetic) and you have `.travis.rosinstall` and `.travis.rosinstall.kinetic` files in your repo.
 You can define the Travis config as:

 ::